Émerson Leão

-Émerson Leão ([ˈɛmeʁsõ leˈɐ̃w]; born 11 July 1949) is a Brazilian former footballer and manager.
+Émerson Leão ([ˈɛmeʁsõ leˈɐ̃w]; born 11 July 1949) is a Brazilian former football goalkeeper and manager.
 He is regarded by pundits as one of best Brazilian goalkeepers of all time.
 A documentary video produced by FIFA, FIFA Fever, called him the third-most impressive defense player of all time.
 He was born in Ribeirão Preto, São Paulo.

 Playing career

 He was a FIFA World Cup champion in 1970 as a reserve player, at age 20.
 He then played the two following World Cups as first team player.
 He was the first Brazilian goalkeeper in history to be team captain (during the 1978 World Cup).
 Dida repeated the feat in 2006 in a group stage match against Japan.
 In the 1986 World Cup, Leão was a reserve player.

 He played 80 times for the Brazil national football team.
 At club level, he played for several clubs, his longest term being at Palmeiras, where he won several titles, like Campeonato Brasileiro and Campeonato Paulista.